Alfred Hitchcock Presents: The Young One

 mother’s buried on the hill beside the ruins of their home.
 Col. Tyson

-wants the place for pastureland, it’s
+wants the place for pastureland, it’s “hallowed ground” to

-“hallowed ground” to the son.
-Tyson has a deed signed by the father
+the son.
+Tyson has a deed signed by the father passing through Virginia City by

-passing through Virginia City by way of a hotel room full of objets d’art
+way of a hotel room full of objets

-colonel, “you’ll not have her now.”
+the colonel, “you’ll not have her now.”

 Tyson and his

 “private army” are dispelled, Capt.
-Hill
+Hill has a new tale for his

-Bonanza: The Many Faces of Gideon Flinch
+The Many Faces of Gideon

 They are his own